EPC-MSU/EPCboot/README.md

 ﻿**English**
-The aim of this programm is the loading firmware, cryptographic key or device identify information to UltraRay or XIMC controllers.
+The aim of this program is the loading firmware, cryptographic key or device identify information to UltraRay or XIMC controllers.

 *Usage*: